 Fees can range from £160 per month upwards, it all depends on the type of property, where in the country it is located and the size of the room being offered.

 Are there other up-front costs apart from the licence fee?

-We charge a registration fee of £130 which is only payable when you accept a property.
-Before moving in we also require a £350 security deposit or six weeks licence fee, (whatever is greater), and you will need to pay the portion of your licence fee to cover the remainder of the current month and the full amount for the following month.
-You will be provided with a complimentary Welcome Pack.
+Before moving in, we also require a deposit equivalent to five weeks – Licence Fee.
+Please note if you have paid a one week holding fee, this will be deducted from this amount.
+You will also need to pay the portion of your Licence Fee to cover the remainder of the current month and the full amount for the following month.
+You will also be provided with a complimentary Welcome Pack.

 What are my duties as a Guardian?

 There are no real duties, all we ask is that you live in the unit on a full-time basis, keep an eye on the property, keep it clean and tidy at all times, assist Ad Hoc if we need access, report any problems to us and abide by the Ad Hoc house rules.
 We explain these rules to you before you move in and they are also listed in the Guardian Handbook which we give you.

 What happens if something goes wrong with the property?